graphicgeeksclub/club-website/README.md

 - Follow branch, commit, and PR naming conventions strictly
 - For questions about workflow or versioning, contact the repo owner

-Thank you for contributing!
-By following these rules, you help keep the project organized and stable.
+🤝 Thank you for contributing!
+Following these guidelines helps the whole team keep the project organized and stable.